Red-Jazz-AI/Accuracy-Neural-Network/README.md

 #  Accuracy Neural Network AI
-Simple Project that sends back the accuracy of the ai after training it.
+Simple Project that sends back the accuracy of the AI after training it.
 This project holds 2 main files
 * __CNN__
 * __SNN__